 Make sure she drinks plenty of liquids.
 It may be easier for her to drink with a straw or sippy cup when she has a sore throat.
 She may also prefer to eat cold foods.

-If your child appears to have a sore throat, acetaminophen may provide her some relief.
-Or ibuprofen may be given if she’s over 6 months.
+Acetaminophen may provide her some relief.
+Ibuprofen may be given if she’s over 6 months.
+(See Fever medication).

 Good to know...

-Don’t give cough drops to children under 5 because they can choke.
+Don’t give lozenges to children age 4 and under because they could choke.